MicrosoftDocs/windows-dev-docs/hub/apps/design/style/iconography/app-icon-design.md

     :::column-end:::
 :::row-end:::

 Accessibility is a high priority for Microsoft.
-Because people have the choice of choosing an accent color, it’s difficult to make an icon 100% accessible on every background.
-There are several things you can do to ensure your icon is as accessible as possible.
+App icons are primarily displayed on either light and dark backgrounds but displayed over desktop background images and tints or shades of the system accent color.
+It is difficult to make an icon 100% accessible on every background, but there are several things you can do to ensure your icon is as accessible as possible.

-> [!WARNING]
-> ???
-Broken image

 - Use color values in all 3 ranges, dark, medium, light.
 - Make sure at least half of your icon passes a 3.0:1 contrast ratio on light and dark theme.
-Enough to make out the shape.
 - Some hue values are more difficult than others.
-Yellow will never pass on light theme until it’s brown.
+Yellow will never pass an accessible contrast ratio on light theme until it’s brown.
 Reds are more difficult on dark theme.
-- There is always the option to have a separate light and dark theme asset.
+- Provide separate light and dark theme assets for Taskbar, Start and other theme-sensitive areas of Windows.

+> [!ALERT]
+> Final bullet reads poorly

 ### High contrast